The Best St. Louis Adventures

 Another thing to consider is that Alex and I went to the States during the school’s summer break so every activity we did was full of summer camps or families trying to entertain their kiddos during the long, hot days.

-St. Louis is also great in the fall and spring (unlike South Africa, STL is one of the cities with four real seasons) but winter can be gross.
+St. Louis is also great in the fall and spring (STL is one of the cities with four real seasons) but winter can be gross.

 Why am I so obsessed with St. Louis?